sekhri101/personal-goals/README.md

 - [x] :mortar_board: Make very micro-level list of stuff to do for ATX
 - [x] :money_with_wings: Prepare Django Girls sponsor presentation (asked someone else to do this
 - [x] :package: Send address to Ola for stickers
-- [ ] :thought_balloon: Storify the feedback from my talk and save it somewhere.
+- [x] :thought_balloon: Storify the feedback from my talk and save it somewhere.
+[Storify](https://storify.com/laceynwilliams/getting-started)
 - [ ] :zap: Harry Potter and Blue Apron with S

 ### Weekly Goals